-Cognitive Behavioral Therapy is a widely used, evidence-based approach that focuses on the connection between your thoughts, emotions, and behaviors.
-When we change the way we think, we often begin to feel—and act—differently too.
+Cognitive Behavioral Therapy is a widely used, evidence-based discipline that focuses on studying the connection between our thoughts, emotions, and behaviors.
+When we change the way we think, we often begin to feel and act differently.

-CBT is active, structured, and goal-oriented—making it an empowering choice for people who want to take action and see progress.
+CBT is active, structured, and goal-oriented, making it an empowering option for people who want to take action and see progress.

-CBT is typically short- to mid-term in length, and many people begin to see improvement within a few months.
+CBT therapies are typically short to medium in duration, and many people begin to see improvements within a few months.

 We offer CBT therapy in Tucson at our central office and also provide virtual CBT sessions across the state of Arizona.
 Whether you prefer to meet face-to-face or online, we make it easy to access the care you deserve.